The Cardboard Cutout Monarchy

 New Zealand is a parliamentary democracy with a constitutional monarchy.

-This terminology may at first glance appear complicated, until you see that what we have in the monarchy is little more than a cardboard cutout of Britain’s institution.
+This terminology may at first glance appear complicated until you see that what we have in the monarchy is little more than a cardboard cutout of Britain’s institution.
 It’s a cardboard cutout of the British Monarchy.
 To become the “New Zealand monarchy” the institution underwent a legal transformation in New Zealand during the second half of the 20th century, largely prompted by the British government cutting its ties to former colonies.
-Despite this, the cardboard cutout is still clearly of the British monarchy, a fact that is laughably denied, despite it being (according to opinion polling) the institution’s biggest drawcard in New Zealand; its last positive attribute against negative fear mongering to ensure its survival.
+Despite this, the cardboard cutout is still clearly of the British monarchy, a fact that is laughably denied, despite it being (according to opinion polling) the institution’s biggest drawcard in New Zealand; its last positive attribute against negative fear-mongering to ensure its survival.

 We say “parliamentary democracy” first because that is the bit that matters.
 It describes how the system of government actually works in 21st century Aotearoa New Zealand: a parliament of MPs, democratically elected, forms an executive, the government, by a majority of its members.
 Those MPs wield executive power as Ministers, so long as they retain that majority.
 If they lose it, usually by losing an election, then executive power passes to a group of MPs that does have a majority.